devmki/blueM_via_python/README.md

 # BlueM.Sim and Python

 This repo includes three scripts to run the BlueM.Sim DLL using Python.

+BlueM is a software package for hydrological simulation, data analysis and multi criteria optimizatzion.
+For more details refer to [BlueM Homepage](https://bluemodel.org/)

 ## simulate_blueM.py